tshreyaraj/ToDo/README.md

 #ToDo Project
-This is a JavaScript Project
+This is a JavaScript Project.